Moving To Cambodia: Your 7 First Steps To Make It Easy

 Step 3 – Get Insurance

-This is something that often slips people’s minds, especially younger people.
+This is something that often slips people’s minds when they decide on moving to Cambodia, especially younger people.
 It’s usually cheaper to purchase insurance from your home country before coming, though there are insurance brokers here that will work with you to find you a good deal.
 Make sure you have good health and accident coverage.

 Though we all sometimes feel invincible, nobody knows what’s around the corner and the last thing you want is a large hospital bill that you can’t afford because you were in a road accident or became ill.
 It’s a very familiar tale, and not something that you want to happen to you.
 So no matter your age or how healthy you feel, trust us when we say… GET INSURANCE!